 So, you have signed up to a challenge of a lifetime – amazing!
 Now it’s now time to raise money for your chosen charity and hit your fundraising target!

 Asking for sponsorship isn’t always an easy task.
-Follow our tips below and make sure your friends and family are aware that this isn’t holiday, but a tough challenge involving mentally and physically challenging days, early mornings and a lot of training in the lead up!
+However, if you follow our fundraising ideas below and make sure your friends and family are aware that this isn’t a holiday, but a challenge involving mentally and physically demanding days, early mornings and lots of training!

-To help you on your way to reach your fundraising target, here are our top 5 fundraising tips –
+To help you on your way to reach your fundraising target, here are our top 5 fundraising ideas;

 1. Use Social Media

 Social media is a fantastic platform to spread the word about your upcoming challenge and to keep people updated on your training and fundraising progress.
 Make sure you regularly share your online donation page (e.g. Just Giving) and also regularly thank friends and family when they have sponsored you.

 Make sure your work place knows about your upcoming challenge and what it involves.
 Ask if you can be mentioned in the monthly newsletter or send an email to your colleagues with a link to your online donation page.
 It is also worth asking about matched giving – your company may be willing to match the total amount raised, which is a fantastic way to double your fundraising total!

 Why not get your friends and family together and host a coffee morning, bake sale or quiz night!
 It’s a great chance to have some fun, whilst raising vital funds for your chosen charity.
 Holding a raffle is also a fantastic way to raise some money – ask local businesses to donate prizes and giveaways, and then hold the raffle during your coffee morning or quiz night!